OpenWebAdvocacy/website/src/posts/eu-opens-dma-investigations.md

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube-nocookie.com/embed/_m6tQtDpSbM' frameborder='0' allowfullscreen></iframe></div>

-This pattern of forgetting the question continues.
-John asks why there is no centralised system on iOS to change the default browser.
+John then asks why there is no centralised system on iOS to change the default browser.
 He notes that each browser's setting page has the option to change the default browser, except for Safari's which does not offer a change default, and asks

 > we  had thought that Apple would have fixed such a dark pattern prior to the DMA coming into  force but in the latest version of iOS, it seems that it is still present.
 My question  is, is Apple planning on addressing these or not?